What we view as aggressive behavior is your leopard gecko being defensive!

 Leopard geckos are originally from the Middle East and parts of India.
 Their natural habitat is dry and hot, while the nights can get down to freezing.

 They are habituated to varying temperatures.
 Your gecko is ectothermic so they will only perk up if they have time to soak up some heat.
-The temperature of the tank is essential to their happiness.
-There need to be three different temperature areas in the leopard gecko’s tank.
+The temperature of the

 - Cold side